 **The proposed fee schedule for Fiscal Year 2015-2016 has been approved and adopted by City Council.
-Click here for an informational letter about some of the changing fees.
+Click here for a quick reference guide to street use fees.
 Click here for the complete fee schedule for FY 15-16.**

 We require a minimum of FIVE BUSINESS DAYS to process a permit application.
 If your permit application includes the review of a traffic control plan, please allow a minimum of SEVEN BUSINESS DAYS to process your application.
 We do not accept applications via postal service.

 2. OTHER USES: To reserve parking spaces for other uses, close travel lanes, sidewalks, or streets, click here for more information.
 This includes construction, utility work, events, commercial moves, etc.

 3. TRAFFIC CONTROL PLANS: If your work will affect traffic (either vehicle or pedestrian), your application will need to include a traffic control plan (TCP) for our traffic engineer to review.
 Click here for more information about preparing a TCP.

 4. PAYSTATION ACCESS: If your work will block access to a parking paystation, click here for information about requirements.

 5. PARKING ENFORCEMENT OPTIONS: If you are requesting to reserve parking in a non-metered area, click here for more information about permit enforcement options.

 6. STORAGE CONTAINERS / QUICK PERMIT: If you will be placing a portable storage container in a parking space and do not wish to reserve a parking space in advance, you may qualify for an over-the-counter Quick Permit.
 Click here for more information.